mclinn/tw_dorg/README.md

 3. Extract the library in your sites/all/libraries folder and rename the directory to 'twilio'.
-4. Visit 'admin/config/system/twilio' and enter your Twilio API information found on the twilio dashboard
+4. Visit 'admin/config/system/twilio' and enter your Twilio API information found on the twilio dashboard (twilio.com account required)

 Documentation
 -------------